joshbegley/nyt-latest/previous.md

 `Teresa Peroni, 27, was last seen on July 4, 1983, in Selma, Ore.
 Marcus Sanfratello, the man seen with her that day, pleaded guilty to first-degree manslaughter after his arrest last year.`\
 https://www.nytimes.com/2026/04/22/us/oregon-murder-sentenced-prison.html

-**Navy Secretary Is Fired Amid Pentagon Infighting**\
+**Navy Secretary Is Fired as Infighting Roils Pentagon**\
-`John Phelan is leaving the Pentagon and the Trump administration after months of infighting with senior Pentagon leaders.`\
+`John Phelan is leaving the Pentagon after months of tension with Pete Hegseth and other Pentagon leaders.
+The tumult comes as the Navy has been engaged in war with Iran.`\
 https://www.nytimes.com/2026/04/22/us/politics/navy-secretary-john-phelan.html

 **Ice Sculpture Promoting Drake Album Melted by Fire Crews**\